PrincetonUniversity/lightsheet_helper_scripts/neuroglancer/README.md

 - mk_ng_vol.sh
   - Slurm script to run the make_precomputed_tracing.py script on spock/other slurm-based cluster

 # Tip: To run most of these notebooks/scripts make an anaconda environment:

-conda create --name ng python=3.6 conda activate ng # go into the environment (or source activate if you're using anaconda2)
+conda create --name ng python=3.6 <br>
+conda activate ng # go into the environment (or source activate if you're using anaconda2)

-# Get numpy
+\# Get numpy

-pip install numpy
+`pip install numpy`

-# install cloudvolume
+\# install cloudvolume<br>
-# Clone the repo, then go into the repo directory wherever you put your git stuff, e.g.:
+\# Clone the repo: https://github.com/seung-lab/cloud-volume, then go into the repo directory wherever you put your git stuff, e.g.:

-cd ~/Git/cloud-volume/
+`cd ~/Git/cloud-volume/`

-pip install -e .[all_viewers]
+`pip install -e .[all_viewers]`

-# install neuroglancer
+\# install neuroglancer

-pip install neuroglancer
+`pip install neuroglancer`

-# get igneous - needed in order to show objects in 3D in neuroglancer
+\# install igneous - needed in order to mesh (show objects in 3D in neuroglancer) and to downsample (needed for large volumes)

-cd ~/Git/igneous/
+\# Clone the repo: https://github.com/seung-lab/igneous, then go into the repo directory, e.g.:

+`cd ~/Git/igneous/`

+`pip install -r requirements.txt`

-pip install -r requirements.txt python setup.py develop # Make sure to be inside your ng conda environment for this
+`python setup.py develop` # Make sure to be inside your ng conda environment for this